Abhinavarya7/LLM-Project/README.md

-# Gemini PDF Question Answering System
+# HuggingFace PDF Question Answering System

-### This Streamlit app let's users upload, process multiple PDFs, and ask questions on the content using a conversational chat powered by Google's Gemini-pro.
+### This Streamlit app let's users upload, process multiple PDFs, and ask questions on the content using a conversational chat powered by HuggingFace.
 ## Prerequisites
 * Python 3.10 or higher
 * Streamlit